aneoconsulting/ArmoniK/test/test_plan.md

 - Measure the execution time of different numbers of submitted tasks and different size of the tasks.
 - Test the strong scalability.

-The purpose of those tests is to have a reference numbers and performance of this version of ArmoniK to know exactly what ArmoniK can do now.
-Also keep the numbers in order to compare them with a future realisations of ArmoniK.
+The purpose of those tests is to have a reference numbers and performance of the versions of ArmoniK.

 # The product and the functionalities to test
 ## Products
-- Bench "0.11.4" on ArmoniK "2.11.0"
+- Bench "0.11.4" , Stresstest " v samples" on ArmoniK "2.11.0"
+- The Duration of submission
+- The Duration of processing
+- The Duration of retrieving results
+- The Throughtput for submission
+- The Throughput for processing
+- The Throughtput for retrieving results

 # Prerequisite and exigences